IvanRublev/Domo/example_avialia/README.md

 # ExampleAvialia

-This example demonstrates how Domo can be used to validate model invariants of an air carrier company domain.
+This example demonstrates keeping the consistency of the domain model with Domo.
+The domain model is for an air carrier company.

-It has two contexts board passengers and cargo shipments backed by two database repositories respectfully.
-That is to demonstrate how Domo can be applied in microservices setup when these two context are extracted to two apps.
+It has two contexts board passengers and cargo shipments backed by two Ecto repositories, respectfully.
+That demonstrates how Domo can be applied in microservices setup if these two contexts are extracted into separate apps.

 The application persists the changeset validated by Domo if it matches appropriate schema `t()` type definition and associated preconditions.
-It shows changeset's errors prepared by Domo to user otherwise.
+Otherwise, it shows the changeset's errors prepared by Domo to the user.

-To open application start server and visit [`localhost:4000`](http://localhost:4000) from your browser.
+To open the application, start the Phoenix server and visit [`localhost:4000`](http://localhost:4000) from your browser.
 You can enter some data, see errors, persist or delete records.

 Domo can be applied to build and validate any struct defined with `t()` type by itself.
-Because each struct with `use Domo` automatically gets `new/1`, `ensure_type!/1/2` functions and their `*_ok` versions.
+Because each struct that `use Domo` automatically gets `new/1`, `ensure_type!/1/2` functions and their `*_ok` versions.

+Domo works with any struct defined with `defstruct/1` and `t()` type.
+It adds `new/1`, `ensure_type!/1/2` functions and their `*_ok` versions to the struct.

-You can build and validate `Passenger` struct directly with Domo with the following:
+You can build and validate the `Passenger` struct directly with Domo with the following:

 `iex -S mix`

 ```
 alias ExampleAvialia.Boardings.Passenger

-p = Passenger.new(flight: "ALA-1215", first_name: "John", last_name: "Smith", seat: "5C")
+p = Passenger.new!(flight: "ALA-1215", first_name: "John", last_name: "Smith", seat: "5C")

 Passenger.ensure_type!(%{p | flight: "invalid"})